Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 • Anyone who plans to expand their solar panel system over time

-• Anyone looking to get the most out of their solar panels by adjusting their angle throughout the year for maximum sunlight exposure.
+• Homeowners looking to get the most out of their solar panels by adjusting the angles throughout the year for maximum sunlight exposure.

-Honestly, we’d probably just recommend it to anyone looking for a ground mount, especially if they can start selling them directly in the United States.
+Honestly, we’d just recommend it to anyone looking for a ground mount, especially if the company can start selling them directly in the United States.
+It's just that good.

 Final Verdict: Should You Buy the Goose Solar Mount?